mi6/ic-ui-kit/packages/angular-community-supported/README.md

 - Build the components: `npm run build`
 - Pack them: `./pack-all-tars.sh`

-Whenever changes are made to the components or angular output config this step will need to be run again.
+Whenever changes are made to the components or Angular output config this step will need to be run again.
-They can be prepped more efficiently by sitting in the web-components or angular package folders and running the `npm [build|pack]` commands.
+They can be prepped more efficiently by sitting in the web-components or Angular package folders and running the `npm [build|pack]` commands.

 ### 2 - Create the test app